Shamon Brown Jr.

 Shamon Brown Jr. is an American actor.
 He is best known for playing Stanley Jackson in The Chi and voicing Michelangelo in Teenage Mutant Ninja Turtles: Mutant Mayhem.

 Early life

-Brown was born in Chicago, Illinois.
-In 2010 he started appearing in local theatrical productions by independent Chicago playwrights.
+In 2010, he started appearing in local theatrical productions by independent Chicago playwrights.

 Career

-Brown Jr.s first big role came playing Stanley Jackson in the Netlfix series The Chi.
-After starting off as a recurring character in season 1 he was upgraded to a main character for season 2.His biggest role so far has been voicing Michelangelo in the superhero film Teenage Mutant Ninja Turtles: Mutant Mayhem.
+Brown Jr.s first big role came playing Stanley "Papa" Jackson in the Showtime series The Chi.
+After starting off as a recurring character in season 1, he was upgraded to a main character for season 2.
+His biggest role so far has been voicing Michelangelo in the superhero film Teenage Mutant Ninja Turtles: Mutant Mayhem.
 He reprised the role in Tales of the Teenage Mutant Ninja Turtles.

 Personal life

 He cites Cory Hardrict as his role model and the best African-American actor.
-Other influences are Tia Mowry, Tyler Perry and Zendaya.
+Other influences are Tia Mowry, Tyler Perry, and Zendaya.
 He has loved Zendaya since he was a child watching her shows on Disney Channel.